algorithmiaio/api-docs/source/includes/_gettingstarted.md

 To get started, find an algorithm you'd like to call.
 You can do this by using the search bar or browsing the marketplace by tags & categories.
 Each algorithm has an owner and an algorithm name; you'll need both to format your request.
 This information is listed under the algorithm name on the description page as well as in the format of the algorithm's URL.

-For a given user and algorithm name, API calls are made to the following url:
+For a given user and algorithm name, API calls are made to the following URL:

 `POST https://api.algorithmia.com/v1/algo/:owner/:algoname`